betterwithranch/betterwithranch.com/source/blog/2016-05-11-using-activerecord-merge-to-access-scopes-in-different-models.html.markdown

 ---
 title: Using ActiveRecord's merge to access scopes in different models
 date: 2016-05-11 21:23 UTC
+author: Craig Israel
 tags: ActiveRecord
 ---

-One of the things that I love about ActiveRecord is that it allow me to build sql with composition.
+One of the things that I love about ActiveRecord is that it allows me to build sql by using composition.
 By chaining together scopes, I have reusable snippets of SQL code that can be combined to build a complex query.
 Anyone that has used ActiveRecord has seen this in action: